-Space Force set to defend deep space
+Space Force set to defend cislunar space, counter China and Russia’s joint effort

 The Russian military takeover of Ukraine’s Crimea in 2014 and the Russian military’s role in the Syrian conflict are indicators of increased aggression and foreign adventurism, the authors argue.

-If Russian leaders believe an attack on NATO could be successfully launched quickly with little prospect of NATO retaliation, an offensive could be conducted, the report said.
+If Russian leaders believe an attack on NATO could be launched quickly with little prospect of retaliation, then an offensive could be conducted, the report said.

-Nearly half of Russian ground troops are conscripts and the army has been the slowest service to modernize since 2011.
-As a result, Russia will have problems seizing and holding large amounts of territory, especially in the face of a NATO counterattack.
+Nearly half of Russian ground troops are conscripts, and the army has been the slowest service to modernize since 2011.
+As a result, Russia will have problems seizing and holding large amounts of territory, especially in a NATO counterattack.

-Moscow also is in the early stages of building a strategic ready reserve capable of being dispatched into combat with little preparation.
+Moscow also is in the early stages of building a strategic ready reserve force capable of being dispatched into combat with little preparation.

-Russian forces are able to rapidly mass combat power across borders, but critical Russian military, political and economic infrastructure would be bombed with NATO’s long-range precision strike weapons.
-The danger then comes from escalation into a nuclear war as conventional forces deteriorate in battle.
+Russian forces are able to rapidly amass combat power across borders, but critical Russian military, political and economic infrastructure would be bombed with NATO’s long-range precision strike weapons.
+The danger then is escalation into a nuclear war as conventional forces deteriorate in battle.

 “The possibility of a military confrontation devolving into such a scenario — in which outer defenses are worn down — is one that Russia has observed to some degree in every major conflict involving the U.S. military and its allies since 1991 and is arguably a strong deterrent against Russian aggression,” the report said.

-Repeated war games conducted by RAND analysts revealed that Moscow‘s forces could rapidly overwhelm the Baltic states of Estonia, Latvia, and Lithuania, which lack sufficient backing by NATO allies to blunt a Russian military attack.
+Repeated war games conducted by Rand analysts revealed that Moscow‘s forces could rapidly overwhelm the Baltic states of Estonia, Latvia and Lithuania, which lack sufficient backing by NATO allies to blunt a Russian military attack.

 The alliance needs more ground-based standoff munitions to shut down Russian air defenses.